VacCrow/vaccrow.github.io/guides/ultimates/UCOB.md

 <h2><a id="Bahamut PrimeStrategy">Strategy</a></h2>

 Once *Nael* is defeated, group all together at mid-distance between the edge and the centre for the incoming **Seventh Umbral Era**.
 As soon as the group get pushed, use the Tank LB.
-If LB3 is available, it will require way less healing to survive the four **Calamitous Flames**.
-Otherwise, use LB2 and quick heal between each hit.
+If LB3 is available, it will require few healing to survive the four **Calamitous Flames**.
+Otherwise, use LB2 and quickly heal between each hit.

 *Bahamut Prime* will become targetable and use *Nael* enmity list, so swap Tank if you want to.